 Common Mistakes When Choosing SIC or NAICS (and How to Avoid Them)

-Most industry classification problems are not caused by choosing the “wrong” standard.
+Most industry classification problems are not caused by choosing the wrong standard.
 They are caused by how SIC and NAICS codes are selected, mapped, and maintained over time.
-The mistakes below are responsible for data drift, audit issues, poor targeting, and compliance risk across organizations.

-1. Treating SIC ↔ NAICS mappings as 1:1 conversions
+1. Treating SIC to NAICS mappings as one-to-one conversions

-Crosswalks are approximations.
-Many industries do not map cleanly between SIC and NAICS, especially diversified or service-based businesses.
+Crosswalks are approximations, not guaranteed translations.
+Many businesses do not map cleanly between SIC and NAICS, especially diversified companies or businesses with mixed service and product activity.

 2. Overclassifying based on keywords alone